Dennis Ristucci thought his younger brother was joking when he said a television show wanted to feature his restaurant.

 Ristucci and his wife Becky recently granted Palos Patch a chance to photograph the new digs and provided old photos to contrast the changes made during the show's remodeling.

-The $10,000 makeover happened back in July.
-The show's host Robert Irvine heads the operation, flinging the occasional insult while offering advice on how to overhaul the establishment.
+The The show's host Robert Irvine heads the operation, flinging the occasional insult while offering advice on how to overhaul the establishment.

 "He was really hard on our staff, which was needed," said Becky.
 "He brought his own chef in (Chef Lee) and showed the guys in the kitchen new ways."